kumuluz/kumuluzee-metrics/README.md

 - `kumuluzee.version`: Version of the service.
 - `kumuluzee.env.name`: Name of the environment in which service is deployed.

-Example if the metrics configuration is shown below:
+Example of the metrics configuration is shown below:

 ```yaml
 kumuluzee: